yonkahlon/Zenject/README.md

 1.06

-* Introduced concept of scnee installer, renamed installers 'modules'
+* Introduced concept of scene installer, renamed installers 'modules'
 * Bug fixes

 ## <a id="license"></a>License